dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 Adding a reference to the "apiservice" project results in service discovery environment variables being added to the frontend.
 This is because typically, project-to-project communication occurs over HTTP/gRPC.
 For more information, see [.NET Aspire service discovery](../service-discovery/overview.md).

-It's possible to get specific endpoints from a container or executable using the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithEndpoint%2A> and calling the <xref:Aspire.Hosting.ResourceBuilderExtensions.GetEndpoint%2A>:
+To get specific endpoints from a <xref:Aspire.Hosting.ApplicationModel.ContainerResource> or an <xref:Aspire.Hosting.ApplicationModel.ExecutableResource>, use one of the following endpoint APIs:

+- <xref:Aspire.Hosting.ResourceBuilderExtensions.WithEndpoint*>
+- <xref:Aspire.Hosting.ResourceBuilderExtensions.WithHttpEndpoint*>
+- <xref:Aspire.Hosting.ResourceBuilderExtensions.WithHttpsEndpoint*>

+Then call the <xref:Aspire.Hosting.ResourceBuilderExtensions.GetEndpoint*> API to get the endpoint which can be used to reference the endpoint in the `WithReference` method:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);